auth0/docs/articles/quickstart/webapp/java/interactive.md

 ![Display Token](/media/articles/java/display-token.png)

-Log out by clicking the **Logout** button at the top right of the home page.
+Log out by clicking the **logout** button at the top right of the home page.